windwardboy/librostream/PROGRESS_LOG.md

 *   **"Märchen (Index aller Märchen) (LibriVox ID: 66)"**: This book still shows "No audio tracks found for sections".
 User clarified this is an index page on LibriVox that links to other audiobooks, not a directly playable audiobook.
 (Decision on how to handle this deferred).

 **Next Steps (Requires User Action for Deployment & Full Automation):**
 1.  **Deployment**: User confirmed migration to Laravel Forge and resolution of deployment issues.
-The next step is to deploy the current code changes to the live server.
+Code changes have been successfully deployed to the live server via Git push.
 2.  **Verify Live Site**: After successful deployment, confirm the homepage counters are correct and the "Hello World" test marker is visible.
-3.  **Set up Cron Job in Forge**: Configure the `librivox:full-import` command as a scheduled task within Laravel Forge to automate the full import process.
+3.  **Set up Cron Job in Forge**: The `librivox:full-import` command has been successfully configured as a nightly scheduled task within Laravel Forge, automating the full import process.
+User will monitor and report back.